“I am a worm”

-A scarlet string is seen in the ritual required for cleansing a leper (Leviticus 14:4,6), or a house (Lev 14:49-52) and also in the laws of the red heifer – whose ashes were used in the purification rituals as well (Numbers 19:6).
+Crimson or scarlet is seen everywhere God is cleansing.
+A scarlet string is seen in the ritual required for cleansing a leper (Leviticus 14:4,6), or a house (Leviticus 14:49-52) and also in the laws of the red heifer – whose ashes were used in the purification rituals as well (Numbers 19:6).
 It’s the same Hebrew word being translated “scarlet” or “red” – as it is for the worm!

 John 6:48-51—“I am the bread of life.
 Your fathers ate the manna in the wilderness, and are dead.
 This is the bread which comes down from heaven, that one may eat of it and not die.
 I am the living bread which came down from heaven.
 If anyone eats of this bread, he will live forever; and the bread that I shall give is My flesh, which I shall give for the life of the world."